About us

 ENDOWED SCHOLARSHIPS

-Applications typically open in October and awards are for the subsequent academic year.
+Applications typically open on October 1 and awards are for the subsequent academic year.
+The priority deadline for 2023-2024 is January 15, 2023.

 First-Time Applicants